Mission M

 As part of the Industrialization of Core Printing (ICP) cooperation project, we installed and commissioned the world’s first fully automated additive manufacturing cell together with Loramendi, a Spanish expert in foundry equipment.

-Installed in the BMW Group’s light metal foundry in Landshut, Germany, the cell produces several thousand water jacket cores per month for the cylinder head cooling of BMW’s B54 engines.
+Installed in the light metal foundry of BMW Group Plant Landshut, Germany, the cell produces several thousand water jacket – outlet combi cores per month for the cylinder head cooling of BMW’s B48 engines.
 It is the first additive series production solution of its kind and a beacon for all subsequent projects.
 We are particularly proud of our VX1300X – one of our most powerful printing systems.

 Less investment